 Flying with a Stroller, Car Seat and other Baby Equipment

 What baby travel items can you bring on the airplane with you for your flight with a baby?

 We recommend NOT giving out “Baby’s First Flight” bags and what to do instead!

 Whether you are flying with a lap infant or you have bought a seat for your baby or toddler, you can usually check two baby items.
 These will typically include a car seat, a stroller or a travel crib.
 We have at times traveled with a baby backpack carrier and used it as one of our checked baby items.

 It’s best to gate check the stroller and car seat, but you can check them along with your luggage.
 We recommend protecting them with a car seat travel bag and even a travel bag for strollers if you plan to check them.

 Alternatively, as we mentioned above, even if you have not bought a seat for your baby and the flight is not full, you can bring the car seat to the gate and attempt to get a spare seat on the flight for your baby.
 You’ll likely want to bring your stroller along too to help carry everything.

 Looking for a lightweight travel stroller?
-We have a full comparison of the best lightweight strollers for travel!
+Check out these best strollers for air travel.

 As for other baggage allowances, please check with your individual airline on the rules, but typically if you have not bought a ticket for your baby, they do not get a baggage allowance.
 You can likely bring an additional small carry-on for your baby with their necessities (diapers, wipes, baby food, etc).